Best Compound Interest Investments in Canada and the USA (2026)

 CDIC Coverage

 Canadian deposits are insured by the Canada Deposit Insurance Corporation (CDIC) up to $100,000 per depositor per category (e.g., registered, non-registered, joint).
-Many providers — including credit unions — are covered by provincial deposit guarantee corporations that may offer higher limits [SOURCE NEEDED — CDIC and provincial equivalents].
+Many providers — including credit unions — are covered by provincial deposit guarantee corporations that operate under different limits — check which scheme covers your institution and what it protects (CDIC).

 High-Interest Savings Accounts (HISAs) — Canada